Country Guide

 Road Trips

 Poland's expressway network (A1, A2, A4, S8) has fast chargers at increasing intervals, typically every 80-120 km on major routes.
-The A2 between Warsaw and the German border has the best coverage.
+The A2 between Warsaw and the German border has the best coverage with new high-capacity hubs.
 Rural eastern Poland has fewer fast chargers, so plan ahead when heading toward Bialystok, Lublin, or the Bieszczady mountains.
 Charging stops at Orlen fuel stations combine well with food and rest breaks.

 Useful Apps